mhmdhzq93/fakenews-twitter-natural-disaster/README.md

 5) Done!

 #### Disclaimer
-Unfortunately, the pickle model file is too large to be uploaded into Git (i.e. 130MB)
+Unfortunately, the pickle model file is too large to be stored in GitHub (i.e. 130MB)